stonepros/stone/doc/rados/operations/health-checks.rst

 OSD_DOWN
 ________

 One or more OSDs are marked down.
-The ceph-osd daemon may have been stopped, or peer OSDs may be unable to reach the OSD over the network.
+The stone-osd daemon may have been stopped, or peer OSDs may be unable to reach the OSD over the network.
 Common causes include a stopped or crashed daemon, a down host, or a network outage.

 Verify the host is healthy, the daemon is started, and network is functioning.
-If the daemon has crashed, the daemon log file (``/var/log/ceph/ceph-osd.*``) may contain debugging information.
+If the daemon has crashed, the daemon log file (``/var/log/stone/stone-osd.*``) may contain debugging information.

 OSD_<crush type>_DOWN
 _____________________